AndyLiu314/Pacman-JS/PacmanGame/README.md

 risk getting trapped.
 The encircling movements of the ghosts, increased point deduction, and fast movement speed have all been done to balance this game and make it harder.
 It is a challenge to win with many points and dying can happen quickly if you are careless leading to a somewhat balanced game (in my opinion).

+**Note:**
+My PC is pretty fast so it is able to render a lot of movement.
+Slower machines may stutter and pacman may struggle to run away fast enough.
+In those cases, lowering the AI movespeed in all the setInterval function calls will help make it easier for slower machines.